ThomasVitale/llm-apps-java-spring-ai/01-chat-models/chat-models-multiple-providers/README.md

 ## Description

-Spring AI provides a `ChatModel` abstraction for integrating with LLMs via several providers.
 This example shows how to use both OpenAI and Mistral AI in the same application.

 ## Running the application